Jeremy Pena Player Props: Astros vs. Mariners

 Jeremy Pena At The Plate

-- Pena is hitting .236 with seven doubles, six home runs and five walks.
+- Pena has seven doubles, six home runs and five walks while batting .236.

+- He has gone deep in six games this year (18.8%), homering in 4.4% of his chances at the plate.

-- In 12 games this season (38.7%), Pena has picked up an RBI, and in four of those games (12.9%) he had more than one.
-He has also driven home three or more of his team's runs in one contest.
+- Pena has had an RBI in 12 games this year (37.5%), including four multi-RBI outings (12.5%).
+He has also driven in three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.